TITLE Associate Director, Human Resources

 CLASSIFICATION NUMBER 1335

 IMMEDIATE SUPERVISOR Director of Human Resources

 The Associate Director of Human Resources assists the Director of Human Resources in all aspects of operations and assists in providing a full range of human resource management services for faculty and staff employees.
-This includes helping the Director of Human Resources to provide leadership and direction regarding personnel functions through the management of a comprehensive human resources administration including recruitment and employment services, benefits management and counseling, salary administration and job evaluation, training and development, records management, departmental budgeting, labor and employee relations, and human resource information systems.
-The Associate Director, Human Resources provides oversight and general supervision to the benefits programs and provides direct supervision to the Assistant Director, Human Resources-Benefits.
+This includes assisting the Director of Human Resources to provide leadership and direction regarding personnel functions through the management of a comprehensive human resources administration including recruitment and employment services, benefits management and counseling, salary administration and job evaluation, training and development, records management, departmental budgeting, labor and employee relations, and human resource information systems.
 The Associate Director of Human Resources may assume the duties and responsibilities of the Director of Human Resources while the Director is absent, exercising judgment and providing advice on a wide range of personnel matters.

 MINIMUM ACCEPTABLE QUALIFICATIONS

 Education: A Bachelor's degree in Human Resource Management, Business Administration or a related field is required.
 A Master's degree in Human Resources Management, Business Administration, Public Administration or a related field is preferred.

 Certification: A nationally-recognized human resource-related certification, such as Society for Human Resource Management SHRM-CP (Certified Professional) or SHRM-SCP (Senior Certified Professional), is preferred.